 - 2. Emphasize with your child the importance of looking after their own belongings. - 3.
 If your child has lost an item, she/he should immediately look in the classroom. - 4.
 Bikes should be locked while on school property.
 Students who ride bikes to school must wear a safety helmet. - 5.
 Expensive toys, electronic gadgets, skateboards, jewelry, etc. should be left at home.
 These items are not needed at school. - 6.
 Money should only be brought to school when needed for a specific purpose.
 Money should never be left in a backpack or desk. - 7.
-Cell phones, IPods and Ipads (unless permitted specifically for health tools), must turn turned off and safety stored during school hours (8:45 to 3:15 inclusively).
+Cell phones, music players, tablets and cameras and (unless permitted specifically for health tools), must turn turned off and safety stored while on school property.
 If a student is deemed to be contravening the technology rules, the device with remain with the teacher or the administrator until a parent or guardian can come and pick it up.